saharama/hello-world/README.md

 # hello-world
-a short description
+a short description:
-I need to go to Safeway and buy some bacon.
+i am new